7 Best Sticky Note Apps for Mac in 2026 (Tested)

 Security.
 If you keep API keys, passwords, or personal info in notes, Touch ID or password lock is non-negotiable.

 Export.
 Your data should be yours.
-PDF, Markdown, and plain text export means you're never locked in.
+PDF, Markdown, and plain text export means you are never locked in.

-Press `Command-Shift-N` from anywhere on your Mac.
-A capture window appears in under 80ms — that's not a marketing number, it's a measured cold-start time.
-Type your note using full Markdown WYSIWYG (headings, bold, italic, code blocks, bullet lists — all rendered live as you type, not displayed as raw syntax).
+Press Cmd+Shift+N from anywhere on your Mac.
+A capture window appears in under 80ms.
+Type your note using full Markdown WYSIWYG (headings, bold, italic, code blocks, bullet lists rendered live as you type).
 Hit Enter, and the note is pinned to your screen.
 Drag it anywhere.
-It stays there — above Safari, above VS Code, above Figma, above fullscreen apps.
+It stays there: above Safari, above VS Code, above Figma, above fullscreen apps.

-The Always on Top feature is what makes Noticky unique on this list.
-Every other app here operates at the standard macOS window level, which means they're bound to their Space and hidden by fullscreen.
+The Always on Top feature is what makes Noticky unique.
+Every other app here operates at the standard macOS window level, which means they are bound to their Space and hidden by fullscreen.
 Noticky uses a higher window level that persists across Spaces and fullscreen boundaries.
-It's the only sticky note app on macOS that does this.
+If you want to understand the technical details of how this works, read our explainer on floating notes on Mac.

-Beyond the core feature, Noticky includes everything you'd expect from a modern note tool: iCloud Sync across all your Macs (automatic, no setup), Touch ID lock for sensitive notes, smart tags with color coding for organization, templates for recurring note formats (standup notes, meeting agendas, code review checklists), reminders with time-based alerts, and export to PDF, Markdown, and plain text.
-There's also a 30-day trash for accidental deletions.
+Beyond the core feature: iCloud Sync across all your Macs (automatic, no setup), Touch ID lock for sensitive notes, smart tags with color coding, templates for recurring note formats (standup notes, meeting agendas, code review checklists), reminders with time-based alerts, and export to PDF, Markdown, and plain text.
+There is also a 30-day trash for accidental deletions.

-Noticky is a menu bar app — no Dock icon, no window in your Command-Tab switcher.
-It's invisible until you need it.
+Noticky is a menu bar app.
+No Dock icon, no window in your Cmd+Tab switcher.
+It is invisible until you need it.

 Pros: